Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/CONTRIBUTING.md

 ### 🖖 Easy to understand

-First of all, folder structure of the template should be easy to understand so that new developers can easily graps it.
+First of all, folder structure of the template should be easy to understand so that new developers can easily grasp it.
 It will also allow them to easily find code/file they are looking for

 ### 🏃‍♂️💨 Quick to get started